-Irvine United Congregational Church is radically inclusive, declaring to neighbors and strangers alike.
-No matter who you are or where you are on life’s journey, you are welcome here.
+Irvine United Congregational Church, a member of the Southern California Nevada Conference of the United Church of Christ, is radically inclusive, declaring to neighbors and strangers alike: No matter who you are or where you are on life’s journey, you are welcome here.
 We celebrate the Creator’s diversity as we worship God and grow in our faith.
 Guided by God’s unconditional love as taught by Jesus Christ, we see ourselves as children of one God, brothers and sisters of all people.
 As servants of God, we take responsibility to act with compassion, to work for peace and justice, and to share the joy of Christian community.

 Irvine United Congregational Church seeks growth in spirit, fellowship, and number by becoming a more culturally diverse congregation; by strengthening our capacity to serve our neighbors and community; by caring for each other as God cares for us; by inviting others to be a part of our community of faith; and by working to transform individual lives and our community through the power of God’s love in human action.